-Most electricians and other assorted technicians who work with high voltage have seen an arc flash.
+Most electricians and other assorted technicians who work with high voltage have seen an arc flash, and need FRC shirts to protect them.

 They’re blinding, loud, and frightening affairs.
 If you’ve been in the field for a while you might even have a couple of burn scars from less serious events.